terrorizer1980/litmus/litmus-concepts.md

 ## Configuration

 Configuration for Litmus currently is spread over several files.
-The `provision.yml` contains various lists of platforms to target for tests.
+The `provision.yaml` contains various lists of platforms to target for tests.
 The CI job setup (usually in `.travis.yml`, `appveyor.yml` or similar) contains the overall sequencing of steps for testing.
 This setup is usually the same everywhere and is encoded in pdk-templates.
-There are sometimes slight variation to choose the puppet version and platform combinations from `provision.yml`.
+There are slight variations to choose the puppet version and platform combinations from `provision.yaml`.

 Last but not least, transient state and roles of provisioned systems is stored in Bolt's `inventory.yml`.
 The inventory is usually managed by Litmus as an implementation detail.